 - hear the speaker’s voice and focus on it

 - get meaning from words or use speech sounds to make words

-- match the meaning of that being heard with information stored in the brain
+- match the meaning of what they hear to information stored in their brain

-Problems understanding can range from only affecting the person at certain times (like when he’s tired) to being very bad.
-A person with a comprehension problem may have trouble reading.
+Problems understanding can happen only at certain times (like when they’re tired) or happen often.
+When someone has trouble understanding, they may also have trouble reading.

-- put our response into words in our mind
+- put this into words in our mind

-- activate the muscles controlling voice and speech
+- move muscles that control voice and speech

 It’s important to be able to form words to share thoughts.
-If the brain injury has damaged the part of the brain responsible for expressive language the person may have trouble making sentences or finding the right words.
+If the brain injury has damaged the part of the brain that does this, a person may have trouble making sentences or finding the right words.

 Damage to certain areas of the brain can cause problems with the messages that are sent to the muscles of the tongue, lips, jaw, and voice box that allow us to talk.
 This can make the voice sound weak, breathy (needing to take lots of breaths), or hard to understand (slurring of speech).